bathom14/GravebloomReference/content/Races/Unnaki.md

 **Powerful Build.** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-**Sheer Will.** Unnaki possess innate pyschic fortitude, granting you advantage on saving throws you make to avoid or end the charmed and frightened conditions on yourself.
+**Sheer Will.** Unnaki possess innate psychic fortitude, granting you advantage on saving throws you make to avoid or end the charmed and frightened conditions on yourself.
 You have resistance to psychic damage.

 **Languages.** You can speak, read, and write Unnakian and another language of your choice.